Frequently Asked Questions

 UMFA 2016–17 REMODELING AND REINSTALLATION PROJECT

-The UMFA Marcia and John Price Museum Building is temporarily closed for remodeling, but many family, adult, and K–12 programs continue on the University campus, at Salt Lake City Public Library branches, and in classrooms statewide.
+The UMFA Marcia and John Price Museum Building is temporarily closed for remodeling, but many family, adult, and K–12 programs continue on the University of Utah campus, at Salt Lake City Public Library branches, and in classrooms statewide.
 We'll reopen in 2017.

 What kinds of programming is the Museum offering this year?